Sapthak101/Python-At-A-Glance/README.md

 # Python-At-A-Glance
-This repository contain the basic fundamentals to get started with Python
+This repository contains the basic fundamentals to get started with Python